 Some very nice folks from the Australian Broadcasting Corporation came and interviewed me on film for a bit on folks who make their own telescopes to see the great August 2017 eclipse.
 Here is the link:

-Anybody interested in the night sky, including members of local astro clubs like NCA and NOVAC, are invited to the Fall 2017 astronomical open house and star party at Hopewell Observatory on the night of November 25 (Saturday evening and on into Sunday morning).
+Anybody interested in the night sky, including members of local astronomy clubs like NCA and NOVAC, are invited to the Spring 2018 astronomical open house and star party at Hopewell Observatory on the night of May 12 (Saturday evening and on into Sunday morning).
 Feel free to pass this invitation to friends, neighbors, and family and anybody else you care to notify.

 We are located about 30 miles west of the Beltway on Bull Run Mountain – a ridge that overlooks Haymarket VA from an elevation of 1100 feet, near the intersection of I-66 and US-15.
 Detailed directions are below.